 As part of our work to show how factors outside of health care impact health, we are launching our “Place Matters” series.
 In these papers, we will identify successful evidence-based practices for improving health outcomes and demonstrate how investing in healthy communities work can result in cost savings.

 Our first paper in this series, “Place Matters: The Intersection of Housing and Health,” examines the connections between housing and health.
 We also offer a set of solutions for improving health by investing in housing.
+This paper was updated in April 2018.

 Our health is inextricably tied to where we live.
 Having access to safe, stable, and affordable homes – particularly in communities with access to mass transit, parks, and healthy food – can lead to better physical and mental health and improve overall quality of life for Arizonans.